jarrodharvey/Small-Server-Fixity-Checker/README.md

 If there are 10TB worth of AIPs in S3, and only 220GB available on the server, then this may create a problem.
 The command "fixity scanall" will attempt to download 10TB worth of AIPs to a 220GB server!

-This script acts similarly to fixity scanall, but it downloads, scans and then deletes each AIP *one at a time* from /var/archivematica/storage_servive.
+This script acts similarly to fixity scanall, but it downloads, scans and then deletes each AIP *one at a time*.

 It does not delete AIPs from S3, it only deletes locally saved copies!